NAPLAN Reading Test Guide

 Literal Comprehension (Years 3–5)

 Finding information directly stated in the text.
-Look for key words from the question in the passage.
-These questions often use the same language as the text.
+Look for key words from the question in the passage — these questions often use the same language as the text itself.

 Inferential Comprehension (Years 5–7)

 Reading between the lines — working out meaning that is implied but not directly stated.
-Ask yourself: "What clues has the author given me?"
+Ask: "What clues has the author given me?"

 Critical Analysis (Years 7–9)

 Evaluating the author's purpose, perspective and use of language.
-Compare and contrast multiple texts.
-Identify bias and persuasive techniques.
+Compare and contrast multiple texts, and identify bias and persuasive techniques.

 General Reading Test Tips